 Read more about UV levels in New Zealand on the daily UV levels webpage.

 The standard way to report UV levels is the Ultraviolet Radiation Index (UVI).
 The UVI is an international, scientific measure of the level of UV radiation from the sun.

 The higher the number on the UVI index, the higher the radiation level.
 A UV Index of 3 or more requires protection from the sun.
 At this level, UV levels are enough to damage the skin, and increase the risk of skin cancer.

 Table 1: UV index levels and sun protection precautions

 Reducing your risk of skin cancer

-Be sunsmart – protect yourself when UV Index is 3 or above.
-You can protect yourself with:
+Be sunsmart – protect yourself when the UV Index is 3 or above.
+You can protect yourself by: